jdiopen/jdiopen.github.io/README.md

 ### Next session (All: Mondays 1-2 PM in the teaching room)

 ### Upcoming sessions
+- **14/1/18 P-values & power.** We start the session with the question ‘what is the p-value?’ and explore how type-I and type-II errors influence statistical analysis.
+We then introduce confidence intervals as well as power analyses as tools to improve your ability to draw statistical inferences.
 - **28/1/18 Open Education.** A talk from UCL libraries on Open Education - a UCL initiative that promotes sharing education outputs.
 [Website](https://www.ucl.ac.uk/open-education/).
 - **MORE TO BE ANNOUNCED**